edwardcapriolo/hive_test/README.md

 Hive_test
 =============

-A simple way to test Hadoop and Hive using maven.
+A simple way to test Hadoop and Hive using Maven.

 Setup with Maven
 -----